-Expenses2 % (Class A) Net Op.
-Exp.: 1.05% Gross Op.
-Exp.: 1.11%
+Expenses2 (Class A) Net 1.04% Gross 1.04%

 Performance data quoted represents past performance and does not guarantee future results.
 The investment return and principal value of the investment will fluctuate so that investors' shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data quoted.
-For more current performance information to the most recent month-ended, click here.

 Portfolio Positioning & Market Outlook

-1Duration is a measure of the sensitivity of an asset or portfolio’s price to nominal interest rate movement.
+1Duration is a measure of the sensitivity of an asset or portfolio’s price to nominal interest rate movement

-3Benchmark is the FTSE World Government Bond Index.
+3Benchmark is the FTSE World Government Bond Index

-Citigroup World Government Bond Index is a market-capitalization weighted index consisting of government bond markets.
+FTSE World Government Bond Index is a market-capitalization weighted index consisting of government bond markets.
 Country eligibility is determined based on market capitalization and investability criteria.
 All issues have a remaining maturity of at least one year.

 Bloomberg Barclays U.S. Aggregate Bond Index is composed of securities from the Bloomberg Barclays Government/Credit Bond Index, Mortgage-Backed Securities Index, Asset-Backed Securities Index, and Commercial Mortgage-Backed Securities Index.